millancheOLE/pw-e2e-ui-automation/README.md

 ﻿# pw-e2e-ui-automation

 This repository contains end-to-end tests for a e-commerce website "https://automationexercise.com/" using Playwright and Typescript.
-This repository is for learning purposes only.
+This repository is for practicing/learning purposes only.

 ## Installation